Thermalization in 2D critical quench and UV/IR mixing: Discussion

-We note that a massive to massless quench does not have a direct holographic dual since the theory in the past is not conformal.
-In this paper we have included a discussion of quenches from a critical Hamiltonian to a critical Hamiltonian, starting from ground states/excited states.
+One may wonder if we can extend the above analysis to include gravitational collapse to a hs black hole.
+Note that a massive to massless quench does not have a direct holographic dual since the theory in the past is not conformal.
+In this paper we have included a brief discussion of quenches from a critical Hamiltonian to a critical Hamiltonian, starting from ground states/excited states.
 This can potentially describe a collapse geometry.
-We hope to return to this issue at a later point.
+The relevant CFT calculation indicates that the quench history is determined in a one-to-one fashion by the chemical potentials, or equivalently by the conserved charges.
+This makes it plausible that in the process of gravitational collapse to a hs black hole, the time-dependent history of the `source' can be reconstructed from the final black hole configuration, in a manner analogous to the dual CFT result on `memory retention' (see \autoref{sec:memory}); the parameters specifying the time-dependence are encoded in the infinite number of conserved charges of the black hole.

 \paragraph{Other open problems:}